marketao/marketao.github.io/index.md

 ---

 ## Hello and Welcome!
-I am a Political Scientist specializing in the interaction between the military and society.
+I am a Political Scientist interested in the interaction between the military and society.
 My work combines qualitative and quantitative methods, including interviews, surveys, and time-series analysis.
 I also have experience planning and conducting fieldwork in conflict-affected regions.
 I am committed to producing creative, collaborative, and inclusive research that generates meaningful social and political impact.

 I have recently defended my PhD dissertation *Essays on the Impact of Military Recruitment Policies on Gender and Ethnic Relations* at the [Department of Political Science](https://www.tcd.ie/Political_Science/) at [Trinity College Dublin](http://tcd.ie).
 My doctoral work was funded by the Provost's PhD Project Award.
 I hold a BA in Political Science and EU Studies from [Palacký University Olomouc](https://www.upol.cz/en/) and an MA in International Relations from [Charles University Prague](https://cuni.cz/UKEN-1.html), during which I spent a year studying at the [University of Haifa](https://uhaifa.org).
 Beyond academia, I have gained professional experience in diplomacy and the private sector.